aabouzaid/intro-to-k8s-operators-demo/README.md

 ### Extend
 Try to extend this operator functionalities like:
-- Add more options to each `step` like posting step status on Slack or calling a webhook (you can use [webhook.site](https://webhook.site/) for testing).
+- Add more options to each `step` like checking Prometheus metrics, posting step status on Slack, or calling a webhook (you can use [webhook.site](https://webhook.site/) for testing).
 - Use Ansible's [Helm module](https://docs.ansible.com/ansible/latest/modules/helm_module.html) to install Nginx instead J2 template file.